alexjames/mantras/The_Practice_of_Programming.md

 if (isoctal(x))
    ```

 9. Use natural forms of expressions.
-Negations are always tought to understand.
+Negations are always tough to understand.
    ```
 Don't:
 if ((!block_id < actblks) || !(block_id >= i))